ericwbailey/ericwbailey.website/source/published/dont-use-custom-css-scrollbars.md

 One of these older features with a new coat of paint is the ability to theme Windows.
 Themes allow you to specify the wallpaper, sounds, accent color, mouse cursor, and other qualities and quickly swap them into pace.

-Themes are also portable, and can be stored and shared as `.theme` or `.themepack` formats.
+Themes are also portable, and are shared as `.theme` or `.themepack` formats.
 [Windows offers its own official themes](https://support.microsoft.com/en-us/windows/desktop-themes-94880287-6046-1d35-6d2f-35dee759701e).
 There are also [websites that aggregate, categorize, and share themes](https://themepack.me/) people have made.

 Some Windows Themes adjust the scrollbar’s colors.
 From my testing, custom CSS scrollbar styling overrides this: